 The same guidelines that apply for the bride and bridesmaids apply for the groom and groomsmen.
 If you want to have two best men, or no best man and all groomsmen, then that’s your decision.
 It’s your wedding, so it’s your choice!
 It’s an honor to be asked to be a groomsman, and a bigger honor to be asked to be a best man.

 Just as the bride may have a man of honor, a groom may decide to have a best woman.
 If your second-best friend is a woman (hopefully your best friend is your bride-to-be), you can honor her by asking her to be stand up for you.

-Do you have a young brother, nephew, or close friend that you’d like to honor by including in your wedding party?
-You can honor him by asking him to be a junior groomsman.
+Do you have a young brother, nephew, or close friend that you’d like to honor by including them in your wedding party?
+You can honor them by asking them to be a junior groomsman.